on the blog

 • Do you want to be customer-facing or behind the scenes?

-• Do you want a team to manage or be the primary face of the business?
+• Do you want a team to manage, or do you want to be the primary face of the business?

 Your Freedom, Your Fit

-Freedom in Business Ownership – Your Definition, Your Path
+Freedom in Franchise Business Ownership – Your Definition, Your Path

 Personal